p0mvn/swaprouter-workshop/README.md

 ### Optional TODO: Create a test contract

-TODO: add link to docs page abou what's going on under the hood.
+TODO: add link to docs page abou what's going on under the hood of beaker deploy

 TODO: ask boss to generate "cargo wasm" in root

-TODO: change to slippage

 TODO: FAQ for debugging logs